cloudera-labs/hms-mirror/shared_auth.md

 ## Shared Authentication

 The clusters must share a common authentication model to support cross cluster HDFS access, when HDFS is the underlying storage layer for the datasets.
-This means that a **kerberos** ticket used in the UPPER cluster must be valid for the LOWER cluster.
+This means that a **kerberos** ticket used in the RIGHT cluster must be valid for the LEFT cluster.

 For cloud storage, the two clusters must have rights to the target storage bucket.